hyperledger-archives/fabric/docs/API/SandboxSetup.md

 * [Removing temporary files when security is enabled](#removing-temporary-files-when-security-is-enabled)

-See [Logging Control](../dev-setup/logging-control.md) for information on controlling logging output from the `obc-peer` and chaincodes.
+See [Logging Control](../dev-setup/logging-control.md) for information on controlling logging output from the `peer` and chaincodes.

 ###Security Setup (optional)
 From your command line terminal, move to the `/devenv` subdirectory of your workspace environment.
 Log into a Vagrant terminal by executing the following command: